typhon-ci/typhon/doc/src/installation.md

 Mandatory:

 - `services.typhon.enable`: a boolean to activate the Typhon instance.
-- `services.typhon.hashedPassword`: a string containing the digest of the admin password.
-Use `sha256sum` to compute this value.
+- `services.typhon.passwordFile`: a string containing the path to the admin password.

 Optional: